lukso-network/tools-lsp-factory/docs/classes/lsp8-identifiable-digital-asset.md

    - `symbol` - `string`: The symbol of the token.
    - `ownerAddress` - `string` : The owner of the contract.
    - `digitalAssetMetadata`?: `LSP4MetadataBeforeUpload | string`: [LSP4 Digital Asset Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md) to be attached to the smart contract.
 Can be an encoded hex string, ipfs url or metadata object as defined in (LSP4DigitalAssetMetadata.uploadMetadata)[./lsp4-digital-asset-metadata#uploadMetadata].
-   - `creators?` `string[]`: Array of ERC725Accounnt Addresses that defines the creators of the digital asset.
+   - `creators?` `string[]`: Array of ERC725Account `address`es that defines the creators of the digital asset.
 Used to set the [LSP4Creators[]](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md#lsp4creators) key on the contract.
 2. `contractDeploymentOptions?` - `Object`: Same as for [LSP7DigitalAsset deployment](./lsp7-digital-asset)

 #### Returns